 There are many articles discussing the dangers of using a cell phone article

 First Call the Police.
-Always.
-They may or may not come, depending on the severity of the injuries,
+They may or may not come, depending on the severity of the injuries, manpower

-manpower shortages or crime occurring in other parts of your area, but
+shortages or crime occurring in other parts of your area, but still call

-still call them.
-If they come they will obtain much of the critical information
+them.
+If they come they will obtain much of the critical information you will need

 Photograph the other driver, their car and the others driver’s license

-driver’s license plate and the other driver.
-Take a picture of the
+plate and the other driver.
+Take a picture of the other driver’s